 Anglicans hold the Holy Bible to be the highest and supreme authority in matters of faith, containing all things necessary for salvation.
 Anglicans also read the Apocrypha “for example of life and instruction of manners,” but not to establish doctrine.

-Anglican Christianity is unified by its confession of the three creeds of the church (the Apostles’ Creed, Nicene Creed, and Athanasian Creed) that offer us a concise summary of authentic and essential Christian doctrines (e.g., the divinity of Christ, the virgin birth, the Trinity) common to the majority of Christians.
+Anglican Christianity is unified by its confession of the Biblical truth contained in the three historic creeds of the Church (the Apostles’ Creed, Nicene Creed, and Athanasian Creed).
+These documents offer us a concise summary of authentic and essential Christian doctrines (e.g., the divinity of Christ, the virgin birth, the Trinity) common to the majority of Christians.
 They serve to guard the faith from error and revisionist agendas.

 Rather than reinventing the faith to fit culture, Anglicanism reminds us that we need lead from the foundational truths of Christianity as handed down from the Early Church through the Holy Scriptures and the historic creeds.
 These timeless truths and doctrines contrast and sometimes conflict with the postmodern values of our culture, providing each Christian with a reliable foundation upon which to stand.
 The mission of the church is to engage a changing world with an ancient faith that is relevant and fresh for the present generation.